Author: Joe Kizlauskas

 - One-Day Race

-The four stages of a cycling race are different from one another, but no stage is the same through all various events and tours, which is a pretty important factor to consider as well.
+The four stages of a cycling race are different from one another no matter whether it is one of the major cycling races or a smaller one, but no stage is the same through all various major events and tours, which is a pretty important factor to consider as well.
 Make sure to remember and take into consideration the fact that a race might be flat, uphill

 or downhill, but that the surface could play a determining factor in all of the racing scenarios.

 Paris-Roubaix’s cobbled surface is the biggest example.
 Those bumpy rides are particularly tricky and can be dangerous to bet on principally during different weather conditions, so elements are truly an important aspect that needs to be taken into consideration as well.

 With all the aforementioned funnelled into one stream of information, arguably the crucial feature with betting on cycling is to know your rider.
 Thorough research will tell you all and reveal whether your rider likes those cobbled surfaces or prefers them slick and flat.
 Some people enjoy the rain, others love it when it’s hot while some even time their form particularly for difficult terrains.
 Analyse their track record, racing history and statistics per event to get your facts straight and reach a final verdict on the one racer you want to back in a certain stage of the race, or in the long-run.